Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Experiments

 \subsection{Ablation Study}

 Since we decompose GraphiXS into distributions (\cref{eq:likelihood}) and propose various parameterization for each distribution, we show their respective effectiveness.
 The key distributions include the Higher Order Dynamics (\cref{eq:brownian}) and the component confidence $P(\alpha \mid \components_\parameters, \CameraPose, \Times)$(\cref{eq:componentConfidence}).
-Therefore, we conduct an ablation study on GraphiGS under the two settings of Faulty Cameras.
+We also include a deterministic variant of GraphiXS to assess the benefit of our probabilistic formulation (see the supplementary material for details).
+Therefore, we conduct an ablation study on GraphiGS under the three settings on Faulty Cam 1 and 2.
 We show the quantitative results in \Cref{tab:ablation} and qualitative results in \cref{fig:ablation_fig}.
 In general, removing any component will deteriorate the results.
-This is more obvious in Setting 2 which has a higher level of uncertainty. `W/O Higher Order Dynamics' only considers the position and velocity of the component, which is a strategy for many existing 4DGS methods \cite{wang2025freetimegs, lee2024fully, li2024spacetime}.
-But the results clearly shows that considering higher order dynamics will improve the results.
+This is more obvious in Faulty Cams 2 which has a higher level of uncertainty. `W/O Higher Order Dynamics' only considers the position and velocity of the component, which is a strategy for many existing 4DGS methods~\cite{wang2025freetimegs, lee2024fully, li2024spacetime}.
+But the results shows that considering higher order dynamics will improve the results.
 Furthermore, `W/O $P(\alpha \mid \theta, C, T)$' shows that the component confidence part also improves the results.
 This part is designed to regulate component locations and shapes to make them visible to cameras in time.
-In other words, every component should maximize its utility to the whole model.
+Lastly, the deterministic variant shows a significant performance drop, demonstrating the effectiveness of our framework.